mailmandan/multi-agent-hack/README.md

 | 6   | 30'   | Best Practices and Optimization              | Security, performance, monitoring, and responsible AI. |
 | 0   | 20'   | Closing                                      |             |

+Each challenge comes with its own set of tasks and objectives.
+Feel free to explore the challenges, learn, and have fun during this hackathon!
+If you have any questions, don't hesitate to reach out to your coach.
+Happy hacking!